By Foluke Ajayi, Head of Neighbourhood Management (London) at Network Homes

 We’ve recently completed an eviction on a resident who was subjecting their neighbours to excessive noise nuisance which led on to other forms of anti-social behaviour.
 It became a complicated situation with external influences which impacted the length of time it took us to resolve the situation.

 In 2018, we rented a property to a new tenant.
-Soon after they moved into the home, we received from neighbours, complaints of noise nuisance coming from their property.
-To address this issue, we contacted the resident to make them aware of the complaints we had received about the noise which the resident denied was taking place.
+Soon after they moved into the home, we received from neighbours complaints of noise nuisance coming from their property.
+To address this issue, we contacted the resident to make them aware of the complaints we’d received about the noise which the resident denied was taking place.

-We gave the neighbours making complaints diary log sheets to record incidences – over several months, the complaints from residents increased.
+We gave the neighbours complaints diary log sheets to record incidences.
+Over several months the complaints from residents increased.
 The complaints also became more serious as they included threats made by the tenant to their neighbours.
 At this stage, we took the step to issue the resident with a warning letter, which is an important action we need to take as a response from us, as their landlord, giving the tenant the opportunity to change their behaviour.

 In this situation, the warning letter from us had no impact.
 In early 2019, the type of ASB reported to us changed from noise nuisance to harassment of a neighbour and we decided to serve the tenant with A Notice of Seeking Possession.
 This is a notice that gives a resident notice of our intention to repossess their property if they continue with such ASB.

 The Notice of Seeking Possession was unsuccessful as the tenant continued causing ASB.
 We applied to the courts for possession of the property.
 We continued to receive complaints about the tenant while we waited for a court date.